 More importantly, a dual diagnosis is treatable.
 But it is challenging—both for the patient and the medical staff.

 Treatment for one condition the patient has may affect the other.
 A way must (and will) be found to treat both of these extremely difficult conditions at the same time.
 Plus, each case of dual diagnosis is as unique as the individual seeking treatment.
-Being an addiction resource center, Long Island Recovery Center does not provide dual diagnosis treatment.
+Being an addiction recovery center, Long Island Recovery Center does not provide dual diagnosis treatment.
 If you are looking for top-notch dual diagnosis treatment, our certified sister facilities have expert addiction doctors, qualified therapists, and experienced nurses to tackle all aspects of addiction.

 But, as you’ll see from the guide below, there is hope for those seeking dual diagnosis treatment in Long Island.
 Read on to learn all you need to know about dual diagnosis rehab.